darwinfroese/MyDocumanager/README.md

 Software to make managing document collections simpler.

-### Version 0.2
+### Version 1.0

-* Tags can be added and removed from documents
+Version 1.0 of Documanager

-* Files can be searched by Title or Description containing search params
+* Insert documents individually or by the folder

-### Version 0.1
+* Add descriptions, tags, or authors to your document information

-* Files can be added in individually or by folder
+* Titles are edited in application only
-* Docmuent data can be edited (description or title) and preserved
+* View documents (pdfs) right from MyDocumanager